 - For employers of home attendants: Find out about regulations from the Federal Department of Labor, effective January 1, 2015, here.
 It is important to pay at least the rate that these regulations outline.
 In addition, please make sure to reimburse the worker for any costs related to the travel (meals, etc.) and it’s good practice to augment the hourly rate with a bonus.

 - For employers of nannies/childcare providers: You should pay a worker her regular hourly wage for all time worked—in transit or otherwise.
 You should be explicit about how many hours your employee will be expected to work during the trip, and what the sleeping arrangements will be.
 In addition, please make sure to reimburse a childcare provider for any costs related to the travel (meals, etc.) and augment the hourly rate with a bonus.

-Remember: If you choose to travel without your employee on days you originally hired her to work, you should compensate her for this time, even if she is not working.
+Remember: If you choose to travel without your employee on days you originally hired them to work, you should compensate them for this time, even if they are not working.

 English language classes or other benefits

 If you and your employee agree that she would like to take ESL classes and you feel inclined to pay for them, that’s wonderful.
 But it’s not wages.
-Wages are the money she’s paid directly and can use at her discretion, whether for ESL, ice cream, or anything.
+Wages are the money they are paid directly and can use at their discretion, whether for ESL, ice cream, or anything.